 CREATE TABLE #ArticlesTable (ArticleId INT)

 Also you can use SELECT INTO construct, no need for CREATE TABLE then:

-Temporary tables scope is limited to sql server connection.
-Whenever connection is closed then temporary table would be deleted unless you do it before closing connection using DROP TABLE.
+Temporary tables scope is limited to SQL server connection.
+Whenever a connection is closed then a temporary table would be deleted unless you do it before closing a connection using